Merzasphor/MWSE/docs/source/types/tes3directInputMouseState.md

 ### `buttons`

+*Read-only*.
 The array-style access to 8 buttons states available on the mouse.
 Not all may be used.

 **Returns**: